 - rolling pin

 - Either by hand or processor: Mince mushrooms and onion.

-- Melt margarine in skillet over medium heat.
+- Pour oil into skillet and heat over medium flame.
 Add mushrooms and onions and cook until juices almost completely evaporate.
 Stir occasionally.
 Remove from heat.

 - Add lemon juice, 2 tablespoons flour and thyme.
 Stir well.
 Season with pepper to taste.
 Cool.